901.1 Vehicle Regulations

 - Use of handicapped parking space without properly displayed handicapped permit or handicapped license plates will be a $100 fine and subject to towing.

-- Driving improperly: Fines assessed by the Campus Judicial Officer (see campus policy, Student Conduct 601.3) plus costs for repairing any damage.
+- Driving improperly: Fines assessed by the campus judicial officer, Dean of Students, (see campus policy, Student Conduct 601.3) plus costs for repairing any damage.

-- Any vehicle issued two or more parking citations in any one year will have the license plate number checked with Montana Motor Vehicles or other state's equivalent agency and will be subject to the appropriate fines plus the cost of obtaining the vehicle registration information plus the cost of an Employee Access Fee if found to be an employee who has not paid.
+- Any vehicle not registered with Business Services will have the license plate number checked with Montana Motor Vehicles or other state's equivalent agency and will be subject to the appropriate fines plus the cost of obtaining the vehicle registration information plus the cost of an Employee Access Fee if found to be an employee who has not paid.

-- Facilities Services will maintain a list of employees who have paid the Employee Access
+- Business Services will maintain a list of employees who have paid the Employee Access

 Fee.
 Any employee not on the list who is believed to be parking on campus may have